orbingol/NURBS-Python/docs/surface_generator.rst

 ^^^^^^^^^^^^^^^^^

-NURBS-Python comes with a simple surface generator which is designed to generate a control points grid to be used as a randomized input to :py:class:`.BSpline.Surface` and :py:class:`.NURBS.Surface`.
-It is capable of generating custom-sized surfaces with arbitrary divisions and generating hills (or bumps) on the surface.
+NURBS-Python comes with a simple surface generator which is designed to generate a control points grid to be used as a randomized input to :class:`.BSpline.Surface` and :class:`.NURBS.Surface`.
+It is capable of generating customized surfaces with arbitrary divisions and generating hills (or bumps) on the surface.
 It is also possible to export the surface as a text file in the format described under :doc:`File Formats <file_formats>` documentation.

-The classes :py:class:`.CPGen.Grid` and :py:class:`.CPGen.GridWeighted` are responsible for generating the surfaces.
+The classes :class:`.CPGen.Grid` and :class:`.CPGen.GridWeighted` are responsible for generating the surfaces.

 The following example illustrates a sample usage of the B-Spline surface generator: